-Using the CD-ROM
+Using the DVD-ROM drive

-Your computer is equipped with a CD-ROM drive.
+Your computer is equipped with a DVD-ROM drive.

-To insert a CD-ROM drive, proceed as follows:
+To insert a DVD-ROM, proceed as follows:

-- 1 Turn on the computer. - 2 Press the Eject button to open the CD-ROM.
-The tray slides out. - 3 Place a CD-ROM disk in the tray with the label side facing up. - 4 Close the tray by pushing it gently.
+- 1 Turn on the computer. - 2 Press the eject button (1) to open the DVD-ROM drive.
+The tray slides out. - 3 Place a DVD-ROM in the tray with the label side facing up. - 4 Close the tray by pushing it gently.

-Men the computer is in Standby or Hibernate mode, you cannot insert or remove a disk.
+Mhen the computer is in Standby or Hibernate mode, you cannot insert or remove a disc.

-Be sure to seat the disk firmly over the disk drive hub fingers.
-If you do not seat the disk firmly, you could damage your disk drive and you may not be able to open the tray.
+Be sure to seat the disc firmly over the drive hub fingers.
+If you do not seat the disc firmly, you could damage your disc drive and you may not be able to open the tray.

-When you finish using a disk, wait until the LED indicator turns off and then press the Eject button to remove the disk.
+When you have finished using a disc, wait until the LED indicator turns off and then press the eject button to remove the disc.

-If the disk does not come out when you press the Eject button, go to Windows Explorer.
+If the disc does not come out when you press the eject button, go to Windows Explorer.
 Select the drive, click the right button of your mouse and select Eject.
 If it still doesn't work, turn off the computer and insert a thin, pointed object into the manual eject hole.